ch4mpy/spring-addons/samples/tutorials/resource-server_with_jwtauthenticationtoken/README.md

 ```
 **Great! when switching environments, we can can now easily adapt CORS mapping.** For instance, allowed origin could be https://localhost:4200, https://dev.myapp.pf or https://www.myapp.pf depending on where we deploy.

-### 3.5.
+### 3.6.
 Security Filter-Chain
-Now that we have all the required beans at hand, lets assemble the security filter-chain
+Now that we have all the required beans at hand, let's assemble the security filter-chain
 ```java
 @Bean
 SecurityFilterChain filterChain(